appclacks/documentation/content/getting-started/_index.md

 Appclacks organizations are entities that can hold several accounts.

 Appclacks is currently in Alpha.
 To use the platform, you should subscribe to it on the Appclacks [main website](https://appclacks.com/#register).
-You will then receive an email announcing that your organization is enabled.
-This step can take up to a day.
+You will then receive an email with an activation link.

 The email will also provide you the ID of your organization.